Best equipment for photographing meteors 2023

 The good thing about annual meteor showers is that they are predictable, both in terms of when peak activity will occur and also where the meteors are likely to emerge from.

-Meteor showers are named after the ‘radiant’, which is the part of the sky from which they appear to emanate.
+A meteor shower is named after the 'radiant', which is the part of the sky from which it appears to emanate.
 For example, the Geminid meteor shower (which peaks 13/14 December) appear to emerge from the constellation Gemini, and the Perseid meteor shower (which peaks 12/13 August) appear to emerge from the constellation Perseus.

 Our Reviews Editor Paul Money addressed this in his blog post Do you need a tracking mount to photograph meteors?